 Telecommunications activities are not simply pure business.
 They include the right to participate in telecommunications activities; the right to ensure telecommunications safety, both for service providers and users; the issue of fair competition in telecommunications activities...

-Regarding international commitments, the National Assembly Chairman pointed out that there are 5 groups that need to be reviewed to complete the draft Law on Telecommunications (amended), including: Commitment to open the market; Commitment to institutions and the telecommunications business environment; Commitments related to international law in general; Regulations on procedures at forums and professional organizations; Concepts in the telecommunications field that have been defined in international treaties.
+Regarding international commitments, the National Assembly Chairman pointed out that there are 5 groups that must be reviewed to complete the draft Law on Telecommunications (amended), including: Commitment to open the market; Commitment to institutions and the telecommunications business environment; Commitments related to international law in general; Regulations on procedures at forums and professional organizations; Concepts in the telecommunications field that have been defined in international treaties.

 Going into specific content, National Assembly Chairman Vuong Dinh Hue said that data centers, cloud computing services, and OTT are increasingly popular, greatly affecting social life, rights and interests of individuals and organizations.